The Readme File

 To uninstall, please delete the main Simulator folder, along with all of it's contents from the computer's drives.
 Sometimes, you might also need to delete it from the Bin folder.
 Please use the Empty Bin function.

-The start-up procedure is the same, but only the keys have been altered.
+The procedure for starting each vehicle is the same - only the control keys change!

 In order to move to the other cab, press either: